graphile/graphile.github.io/src/pages/postgraphile/usage-schema.md

   - `pgDefaultRole`: The default Postgres role that will be used if no role was found in `jwtToken`.
 It is a best security practice to always have a value for this option even though it is optional.
   - `pgSettings`: Custom config values to set in PostgreSQL (accessed via `current_setting('my.custom.setting')`)
 - **`callback`**: The function which is called with the `context` object which was created.
 Whatever the return value of this function is will be the return value of `withPostGraphQLContext`.

+### Even lower level access

+If you really want to get into the nitty-gritty of what's going on, then take a look at the `postgraphile-core` and `graphile-build-pg` modules.

 [GraphQL-js]: https://www.npmjs.com/package/graphql
 [`pg-pool`]: https://www.npmjs.com/package/pg-pool